zngrn/study-plan/language-choice.md

     - ruby -> simple, neat language. may need to look up points/in-build methods and neater tricks from time to time.
     - clojure -> functional in nature. haven't written it frequently and lack of depth may divert attention from real intent.
     - typescript -> javascript ecosystem. say. no. more.

+### Update: November 2024

+* After mooting on the above points and also reading user experiences, it would be prudent to approach picking a language of choice with good standard library options among other things.

+* This consolidates the list to the following:
+  - python
+  - java
+  - javascript
+  - ruby

+* Amongst these languages, javascript has it's own complex gotchas.

+* Your language comfort should trump any such opinions.

+* java can be verbose.
+In time bound interviews, the last thing you want to fight is boilerplate code.

+* You can always pick esoteric languages (open to interpretation) but YMMV.